Arichy/Arichy/README.md

 ### Hi there 👋

-I'm working at LinkedIn now and living in Beijing.
+I'm working at Tubi now and living in Beijing.

-I used to work at ByteDance from 2019.09 to 2022.05.
+I used to work at ByteDance from 2019.09 to 2022.05, at LinkedIn from 2022.06 to 2023.06.

 I'm a frontend developer with 3 years of working experience.